-Yes!
-The last thing you need on your wedding day is a low-energy DJ or a photographer who misses your first dance because she’s in the back grabbing a snack from her bag.
 Making sure your vendors are properly fed is incredibly important—and might even be specified in their contract.
-You will definitely need to feed your planner, photographer, videographer, and band or DJ, plus their assistants (but won’t need to feed your baker, florist, or anyone working only at the ceremony).
+You will definitely need to feed your wedding planner, photographer, videographer and band or DJ/emcee, plus their assistants.
+(On the other hand, you won’t need to feed your baker, your florist or anyone working only at the ceremony).
 Talk to your caterer about what they offer for vendor meals—most have a set list of options, whether it’s a “chef’s choice” or the same main course your guests will be eating.
-Sometimes it is included in your catering fee, while other times it is at a lower price, depending on what is offered.
+Sometimes it's included in your catering fee, while other times it's a lower set price, depending on what's offered.

-When you’re confirming your final guest count, be sure to give your caterer the final count for vendor meals, too—and remember to include any allergies or special diets your vendors might have.
+When you’re confirming your final wedding guest count, be sure to give your caterer the final count for vendor meals, too—and remember to include any allergies or special diets your vendors might have.

 When should our vendors eat and take breaks?

-Your transportation company most likely includes gratuity on their invoice, but if not, tip 15-20% of the pre-tax bill.
+- Wedding day transportation: If you've arranged for transportation services, most likely the company has included gratuity on their invoice, but if not, tip 15-20 percent of the pre-tax bill.

-What should we do if we are unhappy with their services?
+What should we do if we're unhappy with something?